Music streaming services have gained popularity in recent years and aren't showing any signs of slowing down.

 Companies like Spotify, Apple Music, and Pandora are slowly replacing music ownership as the norm, and Gen Z (people born between the late 1990s and the early 2010s) are leading the charge.

 "We estimate consumers will spend $6.78 billion via social apps this year – rising to $17.2 billion annually by 2025," says a 2021 headline stat from Musically.

-2.They're Convenient- You can access your music streaming account from anywhere with an internet connection.
+2.They're convenient - You can access your music streaming account anywhere with an internet connection.
 This means you can listen to your favorite tunes on your phone, tablet, or computer.

-4.You Can Create Custom Playlists- On many music streaming platforms, you can create custom playlists of your favorite songs.
-You can even make different lists for different occasions, like a party playlist and a workout playlist.
+4.You can create custom playlists - On many music streaming platforms, you can create custom playlists of your favorite songs.
+You can even make different lists for different occasions, like a party and workout playlist.

-5.Control Over What we Listen to - We can control what we listen to on these platforms.
+5.Control over what we listen to - We can control what we listen to on these platforms.
 For example, if we want to hear a specific song, we can search for it and play it immediately.
 We can also create custom playlists full of our favorite songs.
-This is in contrast to the radio, where we have no control over what is played and often have to listen to songs we don't like.
+This contrasts with the radio, where we have no control over what is played and often have to listen to songs we don't like.

-6.They're Social- One of the best things about many music streaming platforms is that they allow you to connect with other listeners around the world through social media and share what you're listening to.
+6.They're social - One of the best things about many music streaming platforms is that they allow you to connect with other listeners worldwide through social media and share what you're listening to.
 In CalypsoRoom, for instance, you can listen to the same music with people from all over the world meanwhile being connected through a webcam.

 Straight answer – instant gratification and a sense of community.